 Their sensory vision saw to transform the corridors and bathrooms in their homes into reminiscent, calming sensory spaces, as they’d noticed that some of their residents were particularly stressed and anxious after being there.

-Rhino UK worked with their interior designer to design a suitable sensory tactile wall suitable for dementia sufferers with interactivity and a variety of activities for stimulating a range of senses.
-The custom designed tactile wall included LED lighting, aroma fans, tactile surfaces, and bells.
-Rhino UK installed the tactile walls within both homes along with fibre optic curtains to provide dementia friendly corridors.
+Our sensory team collaborated with Prestwick’s interior designer to design a sensory tactile wall that would support residents with dementia through interaction, distraction and stimulation.
+Prestwick’s custom tactile wall included LED lighting, aroma fans, tactile surfaces, and bells.
+Our installation team fitted the tactile walls within both homes, along with fibre optic curtains to create immersive dementia friendly corridors.

-Rhino UK also provided bubble walls and fibre optic curtains within the bathrooms to provide further dementia friendly facilities within the care homes.
-Bath time can be a stressful experience for dementia sufferers but sensory equipment can reduce their anxiety by creating a calming relaxing environment that the client can control.
+We also provided bubble walls and fibre optic curtains to create more dementia-friendly facilities within the home’s bathrooms.
+Bathtime can be a stressful experience for residents with dementia, but sensory equipment can reduce their anxiety by creating a calming, relaxing environment that the client can control.

 Covent House is also now a proud owner of a dementia-friendly sensory lounge.
-Rhino UK designed and installed multi-sensory equipment to create a sensory corner in one of their lounges.
-This multi-sensory corner included Bubble Tube, Fibre Optic Carpet on the wall, Laser Stars, Ladder Lights, Projector and Sound System for a full multi-sensory experience.
+We designed and installed multi-sensory equipment to create a sensory corner in one of their lounges.
+The multi-sensory corner includes a Bubble Tube, Fibre Optic Carpet, Laser Stars projector, Ladder Lights, Solar LED Projector and a Sound System for a full multi-sensory experience.